KsheerajP/Projects/T-Shirt-Size-Estimation/README.md

 # T-Shirt Size Estimation Using Monocular Camera

 ## Overview
 This project presents a computer vision pipeline that estimates a person's T-shirt size using just a single image from a monocular camera.
-It aims to solve a common challenge in online retail: determining accurate clothing sizes without the need for physical trials or measurements.
+It aims to solve a common challenge in online retail, which is determining accurate clothing sizes without the need for physical trials or measurements.

 ## Accessing the Code
 If you're interested in exploring the full source code of this project, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ksheerajprakash) or email me at `ksheerooo@gmail.com`.
 I’ll be happy to provide access upon request.